 Expected Outcome: Proposals under this topic should aim to deliver results that are directed and tailored towards and contribute to the following expected outcomes:

-Improved understanding of elderly care needs of patients with cancer and approaches to address them;
+Improved understanding of care needs of older patients with cancer and approaches to address them;

-Elderly cancer patients gain access to innovative age-specific approaches and tools better tailored to their care needs;
+Older cancer patients gain access to innovative age-specific approaches and tools better tailored to their care needs;

-National healthcare providers, policymakers and authorities in European regions, Member States and Associated Countries have the evidence to implement tailored care for elderly cancer patients that have the potential to be implemented in routine treatment and follow-up care in their healthcare systems;
+National healthcare providers, policymakers and authorities in European regions, EU Member States and Associated Countries have the evidence to implement tailored care for older cancer patients that have the potential to be implemented in routine treatment and follow-up care in their healthcare systems;

-Researchers, innovators, and professionals from different disciplines and sectors ensure accessibility and re-usability of relevant data, to support the future UNCAN.eu research data platform16, which is currently in preparation.
+Researchers, innovators, and professionals from different disciplines and sectors ensure accessibility and re-usability of relevant data, to support the future UNCAN.eu research data platform, which is currently in preparation.

-Scope: This topic contributes to the Mission’s objective to improve quality of life of cancer patients.
-The focus is on cancer patients aged 65 years and above (i.e. age at first diagnosis).
+Scope: This topic contributes to the EU Cancer Mission’s objective to improve quality of life of cancer patients.
+The focus is on cancer patients aged 65 years and above.

-Currently, elderly cancer patients represent the largest proportion of cancer patients especially in Europe, with more than two thirds of new cancer cases being diagnosed in patients above the age of 65.
+Currently, older cancer patients represent the largest proportion of cancer patients especially in Europe, with more than two thirds of new cancer cases being diagnosed in patients above the age of 65.
 Yet, there is still relatively little knowledge about their functional health and care needs during and after treatment.

-Managing cancer in elderly patients is complex, due to the high heterogeneity in terms of their intrinsic health capacities, including mental health and cognitive capacities, comorbidities, frailty etc. as well as with regard to their performance activities including social interactions, work, mobility etc. Consequently, overall health care needs of elderly with cancer vary significantly.
+Managing cancer in older patients is complex, due to the high heterogeneity in terms of their intrinsic health capacities, including mental health and cognitive capacities, comorbidities, frailty etc. as well as with regard to their performance activities including social interactions, work, mobility etc. Consequently, overall health care needs of older patients with cancer vary significantly.

-Elderly cancer patients are consisently underrepresented in clinical research, with representation declining progressively with increasing age.
+Older cancer patients are consistently underrepresented in clinical research, with representation declining progressively with increasing age.
 This leads to a lack of knowledge regarding treatments, specific needs, and clinical endpoints.
-Older patients are also particularly vulnerable to treatment toxicities and may experience a large variety of confounding comorbidities and symptoms, which strongly impact their quality of life during and after treatment.
+Older patients are also particularly vulnerable to treatment toxicities loss of muscle mass, and may experience a large variety of confounding comorbidities and symptoms, which strongly impact their quality of life during and after treatment.

 As such, quality of life expectations should be systematically factored in the decision process to define the optimal approach to cancer management.

-The overall goal of this topic is to advance the understanding of elderly cancer patients' care needs, and develop innovative, age-sensitive care approaches and tools to boost overall quality of life.
+The overall goal of this topic is to advance the understanding of older cancer patients' care needs, and develop innovative, age-sensitive care approaches and tools to boost overall quality of life.
 In particular:

-Building on data from existing or newly established cohorts provide a thorough assessment of QoL needs and relevant dimensions in elderly patients, taking into account aspects such as social and health determinants, including sex, gender, age, comorbidities, intrinsic and functional health status, socio-economic status, living in rural or remote areas, education, access/reachability to disease management programs (due to travel distances and abilities) etc.
+Building on data from existing or newly established cohorts provide a thorough assessment of QoL needs and relevant dimensions in older patients, taking into account aspects such as social and health determinants, including sex, gender, age, comorbidities, intrinsic and functional health status, socio-economic status, living in rural or remote areas, education, access/reachability to disease management programs (due to travel distances and abilities) etc.

-Develop, test, implement and scale up innovative, holistic approaches and tools in real-life settings (e.g. through the implementation of pragmatic clinical trials or effectiveness-implementation hybrid designs) to optimize treatment and/or follow-up regimens for elderly patients, aiming to reduce comorbidities, impairments and frailty, while improving overall quality of life.
+Develop, test, implement and scale up innovative, holistic approaches and tools in real-life settings (e.g. through the implementation of pragmatic clinical trials or effectiveness-implementation hybrid designs) to optimize treatment and/or follow-up regimens for older patients, aiming to reduce comorbidities, impairments and frailty, while improving overall quality of life.
+The development of these approaches and tools should consider the potential gender-related differences in treatment outcomes and quality of life, such as the impact of hormonal changes, or caregiving responsibilities.

 Primary and secondary endpoints of the pragmatic clinical trial(s) should support patient-reported outcomes and quality of life.
 Such endpoints should be defined together with patients and their caregivers through research that stimulates social innovation and supports end-user engagement using participative research models.